sagefy/sagefy/gh-pages/f_planning/ml_requirements.md

 I click one and add it to my sets.
 It will appear on my dashboard, along with my overall completion percent.
 A link to the tree diagram is present.
 I will see if I need to continue or review any particular set.

 I click to go into the set.
 First I see the diagram of the units.
 I can open the diagram at any time from the menu.
+In the diagram, the current unit is highlighted.
 The menu also has a discussion link, and a link to return to the dashboard.
 The discussion link can go up the chain; I can discuss the card, unit, and sets from within a card.

 ### Diagnostic Assessment